cjaak/bouncy-house-renting/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This code is tested, or tests are not useful
 - [ ] New functions with more than 5 lines have docstrings
 - [ ] Changes introduce no commented out code or print statements used for debugging
+- [ ] The changes were reviewed by another person

+## Acceptance criteria
+- [ ] Implements all required features

 ## Related issues
 <!-- list of issue closing directives